peczenyj/Net-HTTP-Spore-Middleware-BaseUrl/README.md

 Net::HTTP::Spore::Middleware::BaseUrl
 =====================================

-Spore Middleware to change the base_url
+Spore Middleware to change the base_url on the fly

 ```perl
     my $client = Net::HTTP::Spore->new_from_spec('api.json');